 Mapping

-If new to Generic Extractor, learn about mapping in our tutorial first.
-Use Parameter Map to help you navigate among various configuration options.
+If you are new to Generic Extractor, learn about mapping in our tutorial first.
+Use the Parameter Map to help you navigate among various configuration options.

-Mapping allows you to modify a response conversion process in which Generic Extractor receives JSON responses, merges them together and converts them to CSV files which are then imported to Keboola.
+Mapping allows you to modify a response conversion process in which Generic Extractor receives JSON responses, merges them, and converts them to CSV files, which are then imported to Keboola.

 Manually define mapping if you wish to do the following: